ryandrewjohnson/react-localize-redux/docs/features.md

 ## Pass multiple translations to components

-To avoid connecting every single component that needs translations you should instead pass translations down to child components.
 To retrieve multiple translations using [translate](/api/selectors#translatekey-string-string-data) pass an array of translation keys instead of a single key.
 This will return an object with translated strings mapped to translation keys.

 Since `translate` returns an object we can use the object spread operator to pass the translations as props for the `<Article>` component.